 It really is the darling dish of Vietnam, known the world over but best tasted on home territory!
 Enjoy with a cool Hanoi Beer to cool your mouth down after too much chili sauce.

-14. Jump off a Boat in Halong Bay
+14. Jump off a Boat in Ha Long Bay

-Halong Bay, one of the new seven natural wonders of the world and a UNESCO world heritage site, is best enjoyed by one of the many amazing boats that cruise around its waters.
+Ha Long Bay, one of the new seven natural wonders of the world and a UNESCO World Heritage Site, is best enjoyed by one of the many amazing boats that cruise around its waters.

 Whether you choose a 5-star luxury or a backpackers party cruise like this Castaway Island Party boat, take some time to jump off your boat into the warm waters of the bay.

-It will give you an entirely new perspective of how tall those limestone cliffs are and just how many islands (thousands…that’s right, thousands!!) there are in this fascinating world wonder.
+It will give you an entirely new perspective of how tall those limestone cliffs are and just how many islands (thousands… that’s right, thousands) there are in this fascinating world wonder.

 15. Go on a Vespa Adventure in Hoi An

-You can book a tour with a tour guide or just rent a scooter yourself and have endless possibilities on where and what you’d like to explore.
+You can book a tour with a guide or just rent a scooter yourself and have endless possibilities on where and what you’d like to explore.

-Top tip: Wear lots of sunscreen.
+Top Tip: Wear lots of sunscreen.
 You can get very burnt driving around all day.

 16. Overeat on a Food Tour of Hanoi

-You can become so obsessed with Vietnamese food while traveling.
+food tourYou can become so obsessed with Vietnamese food while traveling.
 That is why it is a good idea to join food tours while in Hanoi.
-Armed with these recipes and techniques back home you’ll have ZERO REGRETS.
+Armed with these recipes and techniques back home, you’ll have zero regrets.

-They take you to cafes and restaurants you would not have dreamed of going inside and introduce you to food that your taste buds will never forget!
+They take you to cafes and restaurants you would not have dreamed of going inside and introduce you to food that your taste buds will never forget.

 17. Kayak Through Caves in Cat Ba National Park

-My second visit involved drinking while kayaking as it was part of a party cruise, so that experience was…slightly wilder.
-Either way, it’s one of the most memorable things to do in Vietnam—an experience you cannot have anywhere else!
+My second visit involved drinking while kayaking as it was part of a party cruise, so that experience was… slightly wilder.
+Either way, it’s one of the most memorable things to do in Vietnam — an experience you cannot have anywhere else.

 19. See Ho Chi Minh From a Rooftop Bar